Table of Contents (collapsible)

 Small mammals.
 O’Farrell (1975) examined pocket gopher abundance in seven vegetation associations on the Hanford Reserve Arid Lands Ecology Site in central Washington.
 Greatest abundance occurred in abandoned wheat fields invaded by cheatgrass and tall tumblemustard (Sisymbrium altissimum) within the sagebrush/wheatgrass association.
 It was hypothesized that pocket gopher use of sagebrush false dandelion and other tap-rooted species present in these fields might have concentrated their populations on these sites relative to undisturbed sagebrush/wheatgrass stands.

-Galvin (1979) reported that the flowers of sagebrush false dandelion were eaten by blue grouse in wheatgrass/bluegrass communities of the Palouse grassland in eastern Washington.
+Galvin (1979) reported that the flowers of sagebrush false dandelion were eaten by blue grouse in wheatgrass/bluegrass communities of the Palouse prairie in eastern Washington.

 Ethnobotany